The Clinician's Guide to Removable Overdentures

 For clinicians, overdentures represent a versatile and highly effective treatment option for edentulous or partially edentulous patients.
 They not only restore a full smile but also help preserve the underlying jawbone, which can atrophy when teeth are missing.
 This added support improves chewing efficiency, allows for clearer speech, and restores natural facial contours.
 By anchoring the prosthesis, you can give your patients a renewed sense of confidence in their smile and ability to function without the worry of denture movement.
 It's a powerful tool in modern restorative dentistry that bridges the gap between traditional dentures and fully fixed implant solutions.

-Key Components and Structure
+A Look Inside: Components and Structure

 At its core, a removable overdenture consists of a high-quality acrylic base fitted with prosthetic teeth.
 The key difference lies on the tissue-facing side of the denture.
 Embedded within the acrylic are specialized attachments, or housings, that are designed to connect with abutments placed on top of dental implants or prepared natural teeth.
 The implants themselves are typically small, biocompatible titanium posts that are surgically placed into the jawbone, where they fuse with the bone to create a solid foundation.
 This integrated system of implant, abutment, and housing is what gives the overdenture its remarkable stability.